Do You Need a Box Spring or Foundation?

 Historically, a box spring was a wood box filled with metal coils that added springy flexibility and cushioning to the thin, stiff mattresses of the day.
 But box springs haven’t actually contained springs for about 20 years.
-And though the name has stuck, the proper term these days is “foundation.”
+And though amongst the public the name box spring has stuck, the proper term these days is “foundation.”

 Foundations can have a fabric-covered or exposed wood frame, with a solid top or one made of wood slats.
 Although they do add a bit of flex to the bed, their main purpose is to support the mattress and raise your sleeping surface to a comfortable height (a standard box spring is around 9 inches thick).